Encounters with Place | Day 2: Land (only)

 An introduction to local ecology, including sights and sounds, with a focus on the landscapes, waterscape and plants that surround us.

-This is one day of a two-day program running over two Saturdays, approximately 6 hours each day.
+This is one day of a two-day program running over two Tuesdays, approximately 6 hours each day.
 You can sign up for one or both sessions.
 Completion of the full program (both sessions) provides you with a CIFAL Certificate.
 If you want to register for both days, see Encounters with Place (full program).

 Listen to instructor Drew Elves describe this offering.

-Day 2: Saturday, March 21, 2026
+Day 2: Tuesday, July 21, 2026

 Day 2 begins with a brief in-class presentation introducing students to names and imagery of local trees (both native and introduced), followed by a walk along the Alumni Chip Trail, ending at the Cottonwood Swamp forest and the Bowker Creek headwaters.
 Students will learn to recognize significant tree species and learn basic methods for carrying out height assessments.